arbarikcp/slack-tutorial/README.md

 - **Add a signout button on home page**: use the signOut function of useAuthActions() to sign out the user, add it to home page.

 - **Note**: Now when we go to any page it will redirect to Signin page, once we click on github Authentication it will redirect to github, once Authenticated it will add that user to user table and other auth info to other auth tables in Convex.

+## Chapter 5 - Adding google Authentication
+- Create a google oAuth app, get the redirect url from convex project settings -> Url & deploy key -> HTTP Actions URL
+- Add the google provider to the auth.ts file.
+- In SignInCard component, add google provider signin button, and call signIn function with the provider name (google) as a parameter.